 More and more companies are adopting AI-powered customer service solutions to meet customer needs and reduce operational costs.
 Of these AI-powered solutions, chatbots and intelligent virtual assistants top the list and their adoption is expected to double in the next 2-5 years.

-Some statistics related to conversational AI are:
+Some future predictions for conversational AI are:

 - By 2030, chatbots and conversational agents will raise and resolve a billion service tickets.
 This chat-first strategy will increase self-service and deliver fast ROI according to Gartner.

 - IDC predicts that AI will define 50% of customer interactions.

 - By 2025 nearly 95% of customer interaction (both online and telephone) will be taken over by AI according to a conversational AI report.

 - Companies that use AI to automate their customer engagement will see a 25% increase in their operational efficiency.

 These numbers clearly show an accelerated adoption of the technology.

 The future of automated conversations is bright.
 More people are ready to use a conversational AI solution and hence more companies are adopting it to interact with their customers.

 - 78% of service organisations use CAI for simple self-service tasks.